Rafe2001/Text-Summerization-app/README.md

 - Thanks to [Flask](https://flask.palletsprojects.com/) for making it easy to create web applications.
 - [spaCy](https://spacy.io/) is used for natural language processing tasks in this project.

----

-Replace the placeholders with your actual project details, customize the README as needed, and ensure that you have included all the relevant information for users and potential contributors.